PhilipVigus/film-follower/README.md

 The core functionality of the site allows you to watch film trailers, shortlisting films you are interested in.
 After watching a film, you can also leave a review.

-Trailers are automatically added to the site on a daily basis, and appended to all users' lists to watch.
+Trailers are automatically added to the site on a daily basis, and appended to all users' watch lists.

-Users can ignore types of film they aren't interested in using tags that every film is assigned by Trailer Addict, and you can see all films linked to a specific tag.
+You can ignore types of film you aren't interested in using tags that every film is assigned by Trailer Addict, and you can see all films linked to a specific tag.

-There is also a general search function on each of the lists you maintain, which utilises [fuse](https://fusejs.io/) to implement fuzzy results.
+There is general search functionality on each of the lists you maintain, which uses [fuse](https://fusejs.io/) to implement fuzzy results.

-Lastly, there is a guest user account is provided, with restricted ability to edit account details.
+There is also a guest user account with restricted ability to edit account details.

 ## Running the code locally